11 Living Rooms Without A Sofa That You Need To See

 Living area with no couch used for relaxing, studying, reading, and simply hanging out with family and friends

-Here, we see a lot of open room for living space.
-The layout was designed to have various seating areas, making it great for medium-sized gatherings.
-Two chairs sit at angles to each other in the foreground, with ottomans in front of each.
-This is an excellent spot for a couple to relax and put their feet up at the end of a long day.
+In the foreground, two chairs sit at angles to each other, with ottomans in front of each.
+This is an excellent spot for couples to relax and put their feet up at the end of a long day.

 4. Dual chairs in front of a television